nishshah93/wawa-cloud-test/README.md

 What Can be improved?
 - in current solution we can add ACM cert and do https.
 Interally from ALB to instance it can be http.
 We can also put WAF rules infront of ELB.
-- Since this was just written to test, we can have a better solution where this is hosted in the s3 and served using cloudfront.
+- Since this was just written to test, we can have a better solution where s3 is the origin and has all the files and served using cloudfront.
 We can use WAF in front of cloud front.

 - If this was an MVC app, we can host this in ECS fargate with proper CI-CD pipelines in place. lets say we have a dev
   ![nish-test-dev](https://user-images.githubusercontent.com/87870511/126828709-9ad85175-ae9c-49a6-981b-effb79d38035.png)